-- The (Isotropic) EMF Power is RMS average power measured with three axes for the specified dwell time for the axis while the Accumulated (Isotropic) EMF Power is the average, maximum, and minimum power taken from the counts of measurements. - Integrated BW displays as channel power of the current displayed signal on the measurement screen.
+- The (Isotropic) EMF Power is the sum of EMF power measured with three axes for the specified dwell time for the axis while the Accumulated (Isotropic) EMF Power is the average, maximum, and minimum power taken from the counts of measurements. - Integrated BW displays as channel power of the current displayed signal on the measurement screen.